OhioIon/zynqFC/_fpga/HOWTO.md

   - also the main block-design in the project is recreated

 /// Generate FPGA bitstream file and export HDF to Xilinx SDK ///
-- in the zynqAIO.xpr Vivado project, click on "Generate Bitstream"
+- in the zynqFC.xpr Vivado project, click on "Generate Bitstream"
   - it takes a while to generate the FPGA bitstream (toplevel.bit)
   - the bitfile is the FPGA "software" that needs to be loaded into the FPGA part of the Zynq on every boot
 - once complete select "Tools" -> "Run Tcl Script..."
 - Hint: If SDK is already open it should be closed before running the tcl script!
-- select the "exportToSDL.tcl" located in the vivado folder
+- select the "exportToSDK.tcl" located in the vivado folder
   - this will use the hardware definition file toplevel.sysdef
   - it is automatically created from Vivado during build and includes the bitfile as well (it's basically a .zip folder)
   - a SDK workspace is created, SDK is launched, and a "Hardware Platform Specification" project is created based on this file